 The beauty of these tools is that anyone can see the status of a task at any given time.
 In other words, employees are held accountable for making progress and keeping each other in the loop on each card.
 Here’s a project management template from Trello for reference.

 A communications platform

 As we mentioned earlier, consistent and frequent communication is essential to working as a team.
 Platforms like RingCentral can be a convenient, all-in-one communication app for teams that want to talk asynchronously—meaning you don’t have to book meetings and get everyone in one place at one time.
 You can just send each other instant messages and have an extended back-and-forth whenever you’re free.
-(Interested in learning more?
-See how it works by booking a quick demo here.)

 Whether you need to check in with someone on a deadline, have a quick video chat, or share a file, RingCentral lets you do all three:

 The useful thing about having a tool like this is that it can save you serious time and avoid tedious face-to-face meetings (which are especially tough to schedule when everyone is busy).
 Not only that, it gives you a way to document your communications, which adds yet another layer of transparency and accountability to your team’s work: